awslabs/aws-cloudfront-extensions/docs/repo/check-device-ext/README.en.md

 ![After Arch](/images/sample_arch_after.png)

 Extension redirect-by-device deployed a CloudFront Function in viewer-request stage and an origin request policy in CloudFront distribution.
 It will redirect url based on device type.

+{{% notice tip %}}
+The CloudFront Function can be viewed in Functions page of CloudFront console, you can also customize its code.
+{{% /notice %}}